sushmarchandran/iter8-kfserving/docs/metrics_custom.md

 # Custom iter8 Metrics

 When iter8 is installed, the [out-of-the-box metrics](metrics_ootb.md) are directly available to be used in _iter8-experiments_.
-You can extend this set with custom metrics by creating a valid CR.
+You can extend this set with custom metrics by creating a valid Metric CR.
 Some of the details needed to create a custom metric are described below using a sample metric CR:

 ```
 apiVersion: iter8.tools/v2alpha1